Hardcover edition, 2012.

 No Bone Unturned: Inside the World of a Top Forensic Scientist and His Work on America's Most Notorious Crimes and Disasters by Jeff Benedict

-History of the Monacan Indians
+History of the Monacans

 The Monacan Indian Nation of Virginia: The Drums of Life by Rosemary Clark Whitlock